-When I left my $18,000 a year job as a government auditor in 1981 to work as a stockbroker for a $12,000 starting salary, my friends thought I was nuts.
-Not only was I taking a giant pay cut, but after a few months of training, the $12,000 salary sank to no salary at all: 100 percent commission.
+When I left my $18,000-a-year job as a government auditor in 1981 to work as a stockbroker for a $12,000 starting salary, my friends thought I was nuts.
+Not only was I taking a giant pay cut, but after a few months of training, the $12,000 salary sank to no salary at all: 100% commission.

 Five years later, I was making more than $100,000.
 After 10 years, more than $200,000.

 That was my first stint at working for myself.
-Since then I’ve tried several other business ideas, some disastrous (restaurant/bar), some awesome (this website).
-But I’ve worked from home for 27 years and haven’t received a salary for 36.
+Since then, I’ve tried several other business ideas, some disastrous (restaurant/bar), some awesome (this website).
+I’ve worked from home since 1991, and for most of those years, I never paid myself a formal salary.

 While I’m not Bill Gates, I’m successful and have been for a long time.
-Would you like to join me?
-Here are the traits you’ll need.
+Perhaps you’d like to join me — self-employment might seem more attractive during a recession, and working from home is certainly more attractive amid a pandemic.
+Following are the traits you’ll need.

 1. Be more afraid of not trying than trying and losing

 Over the years, when I’ve told people I’m self-employed, I’ve heard responses like, “Gee, I wish I could risk going into my own business.
 I would, if only _____.”